echoaj/UsefulCommands/random_tips.md

 ## Commands
+### Start Docker Daemon
+Open Docker app.
+Docker documentation says you can run `dockerd` but it didn't work for me.

 ### Display images that are available
 ##### An image is every file that makes up just enough of the operating system
 `docker images`